Associate Professor, School of Nursing

 Oregon Health & Sciences University in Portland, Oregon

-Fellowship Project: Life stress, particulate matter exposure, and inflammatory reactivity.
+Fellowship Project: Life stress, particulate matter exposure, and inflammatory reactivity/ Nature Contact, and Health Inequities (Collaborative Project)

-During the fellowship program Dr. Olvera Alvarez founded the SON’s Biobehavioral Research Laboratory (BbRL), which offers extensive clinical, biomedical, and behavioral capacity for human subject research.
-In 2017, he was named co-director for the Interdisciplinary Health Ph.D. program at UTEP and since 2016, he also serves in the executive advisory board for the Ph.D.
+During the fellowship program Dr. Olvera Alvarez founded the SON’s Biobehavioral Research Laboratory (BbRL), which offered extensive clinical, biomedical, and behavioral capacity for human subject research.
+In 2017, he was named co-director for the Interdisciplinary Health Ph.D. program at UTEP and also served in the executive advisory board for the Ph.D.
 Program in Environmental Science and Engineering (ESE).
 In the community and in collaboration with the Housing Authority of the City of El Paso he founded the Alpha Youth Leadership Academy to serve at-risk youth from Government Subsidized Housing Communities in El Paso.
-Through the Academy, Dr. Olvera Alvarez connects UTEP students with at-risk youth to deliver structured curricula and hands-on opportunities that help develop the skills necessary to live a Happy, Healthy, and Self-Sufficient life.
+Through the Academy, Dr. Olvera Alvarez connected UTEP students with at-risk youth to deliver structured curricula and hands-on opportunities that help develop the skills necessary to live a Happy, Healthy, and Self-Sufficient life.

 This information is accurate as of the fellowship year indicated for each fellow.